Another modernist tattoo walk-poem.

 Not one of them innocent.

-They offer the body like peasants offering bread
+They offer their body like peasants offering bread

-Once, you believed yourself a maker of immortal things.
+I once believed mysel a maker of immortal things.

-You thought the machine was a blaring trumpet announcing your importance.
+I thought the machine was a blaring trumpet announcing my importance.

-You wanted the room to kneel before your insincere artistry.
+and wanted the room to kneel before my insincere artistry.

 Skin is older than vanity.